basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

-## Manual Post-Installation Tasks
+## Post-Installation Tasks
-The following tasks are done within the WordPress jail:

-1. Configure and test sSMTP
-2. Configure phpMyAdmin

-There is the opportunity to incorporate some of the above within the WordPress script.
-For more information, refer to the blog post [WordPress Script: Opportunities for Improvement](https://blog.udance.com.au/2020/09/20/wordpress-script-opportunities-for-improvement/).

-### 1. Configure and test sSMTP
+### Configure and test sSMTP
+Assuming your WordPress jail is named `wordpress`, use a terminal to enter the jail `iocage console wordpress`.

 Edit the file `/usr/local/etc/ssmtp/ssmtp.conf`:

 `cd /usr/local/etc/ssmtp && ee ssmtp.conf`